benburrill/dotfiles/README.rst

 The setup script depends on ``bash``, ``coreutils``, ``python>=3.6``, ``perl``, and ``curl``.

-The setup script installs the base dotfile packages (common and optionally secrets) in addition to any platform-specific package passed as a command line argument.
+The setup script installs the "common" dotfile package (and optionally its private dotfiles counterpart) in addition to any platform-specific package passed as a command line argument.
 So setting up dotfiles for a platform that uses xfce would look like this:

 .. code:: shell